SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Magical-Gadgets/Elemental-Staves.md

+---
+title: Elemental Staves
+sidebar_position: 3
+---

-The Elemental Staves are five kinds of [Magical Gadgets](https://github.com/Slimefun/Slimefun4/wiki/Magical-Gadgets).
+The Elemental Staves are five kinds of [Magical Gadgets](Magical-Gadgets).

 ## Obtaining

-Elemental staves can be crafted in a [Magic Workbench](https://github.com/Slimefun/Slimefun4/wiki/Magic-Workbench).
+Elemental staves can be crafted in a [Magic Workbench](Magic-Workbench).

 ## Usage